railwayapp/docs/src/docs/tutorials/proximity-steering.md

 width={1060} height={600} quality={100} />

 - Click **Configure coordinates for Proximity Steering** and enter the Latitude and Longitude for your service region that can be found in this [JSON file](https://www.google.com/about/datacenters/json/locations.json).

+    To find the coordinates of a region, look up its location and copy the corresponding **latitude** and **longitude** values into Cloudflare.

+    You can find information on Railway's available regions and their locations [here](/reference/regions#region-options).

 <Image src="https://res.cloudinary.com/railway/image/upload/v1722015901/docs/tutorials/proximity-load-balancing/pool_settings_proximity_rybg2r.png"
 alt="screenshot of the proximity settings in the pool creator"